nixworks/public/news/2015/12/1/index.md

 ##### Chicago
 ### [Chicago, Illinois Mayor Rahm Emanuel asked for and received the resignation of that city's police superintendant Garry McCarthy.
 Emanuel spoke of the loss of the public's confidence in the city police and announced a task force on police accountability.
 The change comes in the wake of protests over the release of police footage showing the October 2014 shooting of Laquan McDonald. ](/news/2015/12/1/chicago-illinois-mayor-rahm-emanuel-asked-for-and-received-the-resignation-of-that-cityas-police-superintendant-garry-mccarthy-emanuel-s.md)
-_Context: Rahm Emanuel, Garry McCarthy, Laquan McDonald, Illinois, Chicago_
+_Context: Chicago, Rahm Emanuel, Laquan McDonald, Garry McCarthy, Illinois_

 ##### Supreme Court of the United States
 ### [The U.S. Supreme Court rejected a request from Texas and other states for a 30-day extension to file legal briefs in support of the lawsuit to block the immigration plan.
 Instead, the justices accepted the Justice Department's request for a shortened eight-day extension, meaning that if the court decides to take the case, a decision would probably come by late June.
 The court is not expected to decide until January whether to take the case. ](/news/2015/12/1/the-u-s-supreme-court-rejected-a-request-from-texas-and-other-states-for-a-30-day-extension-to-file-legal-briefs-in-support-of-the-lawsuit.md)